 Health Care Risk.
 To the extent the Fund focuses on the health care sector, the Fund may be more susceptible to the particular risks that may affect companies in the health care sector than if it were invested in a wider variety of companies in unrelated sectors.
 The profitability of companies in the health care sector may be adversely affected by the following factors, among others: extensive government regulations, restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure, an increased emphasis on outpatient services, changes in the demand for medical products and services, a limited number of products, industry innovation, changes in technologies and other market developments.
 A number of issuers in the health care sector have recently merged or otherwise experienced consolidation.
 The effects of this trend toward consolidation are unknown and may be farreaching.
 Many health care companies are heavily dependent on patent protection.
 The expiration of a company's patents may adversely affect that company's profitability.
 Many health care companies are subject to extensive litigation based on product liability and similar claims.
 Health care companies are subject to competitive forces that may make it difficult to raise prices and, in fact, may result in price discounting.
 Many new products in the health care sector may be subject to regulatory approvals.
 The process of obtaining such approvals may be long and costly, and such efforts ultimately may be unsuccessful.
 Companies in the health care sector may be thinly capitalized and may be susceptible to product obsolescence.
-In addition, a number of legislative proposals concerning health care have been considered by the U.S. Congress in recent years.
-It is unclear what proposals will ultimately be enacted, if any, and what effect they may have on companies in the health care sector.
+In addition, a number of legislative proposals concerning health care sector.